NAVadi21/PortfolioWebs/README.md

 The JavaScript file defines a function that creates a parallax effect in the background of the web page by animating the canvas elements.

 Overall, this is a basic example of how to structure a web page and use HTML, CSS, and JavaScript to create animations and effects like parallax scrolling.

+You can visit my website through this link - https://pranavadi-webdev.netlify.app/